subethaedit/SubEthaEdit/ReadMe.md

 Please read [contributing](Contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.

-For general guidance on what is should/ and isn't shouldn't be SubEthaEdit, please refere to the [application definintion document](ApplicationDefinition.md).
+For general guidance on what is should/ and isn't shouldn't be SubEthaEdit, please refer to the [application definintion document](ApplicationDefinition.md).

 ## Active contributors